geomagpy/magpy/README.md

         # check some arbitray threshold
         analysisdict.check({'data_threshold_f_GSM90': [mean_f,'>',20000]})

-If given criteria are not valid, then the logfile is changed accordingly.
-This method can assist you particularly in for checking data actuality, data contents, data validity, upload success, etc. In combination with an independend monitoring tool like [Nagios] you can easily create mail/sms notfications of such changes, in addition to monitoring processes, live times, disks etc. [MARCOS] comes along with some instructions on how to use Nagios/MagPy for data acquisition monitoring.
+If provided criteria are invalid, then the logfile is changed accordingly.
+This method can assist you particularly in checking data actuality, data contents, data validity, upload success, etc. In combination with an independent monitoring tool like [Nagios], you can easily create mail/SMS notfications of such changes, in addition to monitoring processes, live times, disks etc. [MARCOS] comes along with some instructions on how to use Nagios/MagPy for data acquisition monitoring.

-### 2.14 Acquisition support
+### 2.14 Data acquisition support

-MagPy contains a couple of packages which could be used for data acquisition, collection and organization.
-These methods are basically used by two applications [MARTAS] and [MARCOS].
-MARTAS (Magpy Automated Realtime Acquisition System) supports communication with many common instruments (e.g. GSM, LEMI, POS1, FGE, and many non-magnetic instruments) and transfers serial port signals to [WAMP] (Web Application Messaging Protocol) which allows for real-time data access using e.g. WebSocket communication through the internet.
-MARCOS (Magpy's Automated Realtime Collection and Organistaion System) can access such realtime streams and also data from many other sources and supports the Obsever by storing, analyzing, archiving data, as well as monitoring all processes.
+MagPy contains a couple of packages which can be used for data acquisition, collection and organization.
+These methods are primarily contained in two applications: [MARTAS] and [MARCOS].
+MARTAS (Magpy Automated Realtime Acquisition System) supports communication with many common instruments (e.g. GSM, LEMI, POS1, FGE, and many non-magnetic instruments) and transfers serial port signals to [WAMP] (Web Application Messaging Protocol), which allows for real-time data access using e.g. WebSocket communication through the internet.
+MARCOS (Magpy's Automated Realtime Collection and Organistaion System) can access such real-time streams and also data from many other sources and supports the observer by storing, analyzing, archiving data, as well as monitoring all processes.
 Details on these two applications can be found elsewhere.

 ### 2.15 Graphical user interface

 Many of the above mentioned methods are also available within the graphical user interface of MagPy.
 To use this check the installation instructions for your operating system.
-You will find Video Tutorials online (too be added) describing its usage for specific analyses.
+You will find Video Tutorials online (to be added) describing its usage for specific analyses.

 ### 2.16 Current developments